ASaidOguz/audit-parser/README.md

 ## AuditParser-Go

 Simple cli to gather all the tagged line you desire from targeted folder recursively and write them in desired named file.
+You no longer need to traverse inside your smart contract folders and collect your findings.
+Just use this simple cli to target your project's smart contracts root folder and collect all your tags and name of the files they'r resides.

 ### Usage
 Before install please set your project with npm if it'snt already by